 Opening its doors more recently, ISR International School on the Rhine is in nearby Neuss.
-It has also become well established in the local community and local business environment.
+It has also become well established in their local community and among the local business environment.

-The latest addition is IS Ruhr International School Ruhr based a short distance away in the city of Essen, centrally located in the Ruhr Metropolis, which is to the east of Düsseldorf's airport.
+A later addition, IS Ruhr, International School Ruhr is based a relatively short distance away in the city of Essen.
+It is centrally located east of Düsseldorf international airport in the Ruhr Metropolis.